Table of Contents

 SHIFT + ALT + 2/3/4/5/6 – Applies the appropriate heading tag (<h2>, <h3>, etc.)

-Changing heading tag on Shopify is simple as highlighting your word or phrase and click on the A button to select which heading tag you want to attribute.
+Changing the heading tag on Shopify is simple as highlighting your word or phrase and clicking on the “A” button to select which heading tag you want to attribute.

-To change the heading tags within your homepage is a bit difficult.
-Making changes can either be easy as editing code in the theme.liquid file or based on what file you are pulling the data from.
+Changing the heading tags within your homepage is a bit difficult.
+Making changes can be achieved by either editing code in the theme.liquid file or based on what file you are pulling the data from.

 If one section of your homepage has a collection list added like the screenshot below: